HannimalCrackers/DHUM_73000/007_workinprogress.md

 #### Data prep
+* Data downloaded from Instagram 180607.
+Received photos as JPGs, videos as MP4s, multiple JSON files.
+I excluded videos from this project.

+&nbsp;
-* Field with date and time came in as string, converted to Date & Time field
+* Tableau: I used only media.json.
+Field with date and time came in as string, converted to Date & Time field

 &nbsp;
 * Image names only provided as part of path, so split path to access name only data